ibmskbld-source/STM-32-BASICS-DEMO/README.md

 # 🎓 STM32G431 Classroom Embedded Systems Demo Suite

 Complete, modular, standalone STM32 HAL C code demos for teaching microcontroller peripherals on the **STM32G431** development board.
+PS WITH DRIVER INSTALLED U CAN DO IT FROM ANTIGRAVITY IF WANT THE STM 32 CUBE IDE : CLICK THIS LINK
 ---

 ## 📂 Demo Projects Index (01 to 08)